simon-brooke/mw-engine/README.md

 Core cellular automaton engine for MicroWorld.

-## Part of the overall Microworld system
+## Part of the overall MicroWorld system

 While this code works and is interesting on its own, you also need at least [mw-parser](https://github.com/simon-brooke/mw-parser) and [mw-ui](https://github.com/simon-brooke/mw-ui).
 There will be other modules in due course.

+You can see MicroWorld in action [here](http://www.journeyman.cc/microworld/) - but please don't be mean to my poor little server.
+If you want to run big maps or complex rule-sets, please run it on your own machines.

 ## Usage